allmaps/allmaps/packages/render/README.md

 **Extends EventTarget**

-Class for renderers that render warped maps to a HTML canvas element using WebGL2
+Class that render warped maps to a HTML canvas element using WebGL 2

 Its main function is `render`